Davis R M Inc. Sells 1,108 Shares of UnitedHealth Group Incorporated (NYSE:UNH)

-Davis R M Inc. reduced its holdings in shares of UnitedHealth Group Incorporated (NYSE:UNH) by 1.7% in the 4th quarter, according to its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 65,911 shares of the healthcare conglomerate’s stock after selling 1,108 shares during the quarter.
-Davis R M Inc.’s holdings in UnitedHealth Group were worth $23,114,000 at the end of the most recent reporting period.
+Davis R M Inc. decreased its holdings in UnitedHealth Group Incorporated (NYSE:UNH) by 1.7% in the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 65,911 shares of the healthcare conglomerate’s stock after selling 1,108 shares during the period.
+Davis R M Inc.’s holdings in UnitedHealth Group were worth $23,114,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds have also modified their holdings of UNH.
-CNB Bank grew its stake in shares of UnitedHealth Group by 9.7% in the fourth quarter.
-CNB Bank now owns 2,083 shares of the healthcare conglomerate’s stock valued at $731,000 after buying an additional 185 shares in the last quarter.
-Wolff Wiese Magana LLC acquired a new stake in UnitedHealth Group during the 4th quarter valued at $535,000.
-Chatham Capital Group Inc. acquired a new stake in shares of UnitedHealth Group during the fourth quarter worth $3,564,000.
-Country Club Trust Company n.a. lifted its holdings in shares of UnitedHealth Group by 3.8% during the fourth quarter.
-Country Club Trust Company n.a. now owns 3,663 shares of the healthcare conglomerate’s stock worth $1,263,000 after buying an additional 134 shares in the last quarter.
-Finally, 180 Wealth Advisors LLC lifted its holdings in shares of UnitedHealth Group by 1.0% during the fourth quarter.
-180 Wealth Advisors LLC now owns 5,572 shares of the healthcare conglomerate’s stock worth $1,962,000 after buying an additional 55 shares in the last quarter.
-86.03% of the stock is owned by institutional investors.
+Several other institutional investors have also bought and sold shares of the business.
+Trust Asset Management LLC grew its holdings in shares of UnitedHealth Group by 30.3% in the fourth quarter.
+Trust Asset Management LLC now owns 6,268 shares of the healthcare conglomerate’s stock worth $2,198,000 after acquiring an additional 1,458 shares during the period.
+Kinloch Capital LLC bought a new stake in shares of UnitedHealth Group in the fourth quarter worth $116,000.
+Pioneer Trust Bank N A OR grew its holdings in shares of UnitedHealth Group by 2.5% in the fourth quarter.
+Pioneer Trust Bank N A OR now owns 32,715 shares of the healthcare conglomerate’s stock worth $11,472,000 after acquiring an additional 804 shares during the period.
+Mirador Capital Partners LP grew its holdings in shares of UnitedHealth Group by 14.2% in the fourth quarter.
+Mirador Capital Partners LP now owns 9,456 shares of the healthcare conglomerate’s stock worth $3,316,000 after acquiring an additional 1,177 shares during the period.
+Finally, Front Barnett Associates LLC grew its holdings in shares of UnitedHealth Group by 3.8% in the third quarter.
+Front Barnett Associates LLC now owns 37,328 shares of the healthcare conglomerate’s stock worth $11,638,000 after acquiring an additional 1,381 shares during the period.
+86.03% of the stock is owned by institutional investors and hedge funds.

 UnitedHealth Group Incorporated operates as a diversified health care company in the United States.
 It operates through four segments: UnitedHealthcare, OptumHealth, OptumInsight, and OptumRx.
 The UnitedHealthcare segment offers consumer-oriented health benefit plans and services for national employers, public sector employers, mid-sized employers, small businesses, and individuals; health and well-being services to individuals age 50 and older, addressing their needs for preventive and acute health care services, as well as services dealing with chronic disease and other specialized issues for older individuals; Medicaid plans, Children's Health Insurance Program, and health care programs; medical and dental benefits; and health care delivery.